Use our course finder tool to search and filter for sustainability learning opportunities at UBC.

 - If you filter by subject, leave the Faculty filter set to "- Any -".

-- Some courses may not be offered this session or be accessible to all students.
-Please use the links to UBC’s Course Schedule to confirm if and when a course is offered, and if you meet the pre/co-requisites.
+- Some courses may have a different title and/or description this session, may not be offered this session or be accessible to all students.
+Please use the links to UBC’s Course Schedule to find the most up-to-date information.

 Find a Course

 AANB 515 Animal Welfare and Animal Ethics

 Credit will be granted for only one of APBI 315, ANSC 515, or AANB 515.

 AANB 550 Topics in Animal Welfare

 [No course description provided]